HIT-CNC/CNC-Handson-201/simple-docker/README.md

 ### Clone the example project

-If `git` is not installed on your host, install it by `sudo yum install git`
+If `git` is not installed on your host, install it by `sudo yum install -y git`

 You can clone the example project from GitHub: